-It does come down to the technicalities, but this is what essentially makes the MARK II more energy efficient (also more cost efficient for the user), while still more powerful.
+It does come down to the technicalities, but the new ultrasonic solution is what essentially makes the MARK II more energy efficient, while being more powerful.
 So how is that even possible?

-That happens thanks to the Pulse Mode functionality, which is a sophisticated and resource preserving way of harnessing ultrasonic power.
-With Pulse Mode, the machine uses short ultrasonic pulses with higher energy to clean surfaces.
+It comes down to Pulse Mode functionality, which is a resource preserving way of harnessing ultrasonic power.
+With Pulse Mode, the MARK II uses short ultrasonic pulses with higher energy to clean surfaces.
 However, since ultrasonic cleaning is not continuously on – as is the case with MARK I – the average power consumption is lower, while the peaking pulses are significantly higher, improving the overall cleaning effect.

 Narrower sweeping window for Frequency Sweep

 However, the MARK II has improved the Frequency Sweep functionality with a more precise sweeping window.
 Narrower sweeping window reduces the amount of time the ultrasonic amplifiers are not working on their resonance frequency.
-Simply put, this is good because while the cleaning effect is evenly distributed in both machines, the loss of energy with narrower Frequency Sweep is significantly less on MARK II.
+Simply put, this is good because with narrower Frequency Sweep the loss of energy on MARK II is reduced.

 With the new ultrasonic generator, we also significantly improved the fault detection.
 The control boards in the new MARK II machines now periodically check up on the internal state of the ultrasonic amplifier and if the amplifier is not feeling well, the device will notify the user.